naglemi/mtmcskat/README.md

 accuracy (recommended to be set beyond the FDR or Bonferroni correction threshold) given as 10^-x.

-This function is also accesible from the command line, thus providing a one-liner that can be easily submitted as a job to any batch query system.
-Jobs are submitted for each scaffold or sub-scaffold to be analyzed.
+This function is also accesible from the command line, as below.

 ``` r
 Rscript MTMCSKAT_workflow.R --phenodata="poplar_shoot_sample.csv" \